Philipp-Sc/llm-fraud-detection/README.md

 - Youtube Spam,
 - Crypto Governance Proposals.

-Since the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained on latent features  and NOT on a text encoding (such as Bag of Words) much less datapoints are needed to build a general and robust model which should work better accross different domains (e.g emails, websites and governance proposals).
+Since the model is trained only on latent features and NOT on a text encoding (such as Bag of Words) less datapoints are needed to build a general and robust model which works great accross different domains (e.g emails, websites and governance proposals) because the actuall text processing is done by the language model.

 # Use